List of Monster Allergy characters: Zobedja "Zob" Zick

 Zob is voiced by: Andrea Ward (Italian), Mark Camacho (English).

 Theo Barrymore and Tessa Grange

-Theo and Tessa are both white ghosts, and Zick's maternal grandparents.
-At home, Zick is in continuous contact with his dead grandparents, who often provide valuable suggestions and wise advice to their grandson.
-They were good friends with Ezeria and Maria Zick, Zick's other grandparents.
+Theo and Tessa are Zick's maternal grandparents.
+At home, Zick is in continuous contact with the ghosts of grandparents, who often provide valuable suggestions and wise advice to their grandson.
+They were good friends with Ezeria and Maria Zick, Zick's paternal grandparents.

 Theo and Tessa are voiced by: Pietro Ubaldi and Caterina Rochira (Italian).